If there’s one thing we’ve learned after years of publishing apps to the app store, it’s this:

 3) Develop Branded Screenshots & Visuals For Marketing Purposes

-Make sure you have beautiful screenshots and brand visuals to promote your app.
+You’ll need to make sure you have beautiful screenshots and brand visuals to promote your mobile app.

-4) Optimize Your App For App Store Search
+4) Optimize Your Mobile App For App Store Search

 - Keyword usage in the name and/or description

 - Visuals & branding used for the app